alvaroviudez/concurrent_schedules_plot/README.md

 ## Data

-This package ships only with small, handwritten CSV fixtures for testing (`tests/data/`) — no real experimental data is included or distributed.
-The figures shown above were generated from data collected for the author's doctoral thesis; the underlying dataset is not published, in line with the confidentiality terms of the original participant consent.
+This package ships with a synthetic example session (`examples/sample_session.csv`) used to generate the README figures and to demonstrate the tool end-to-end, plus small handwritten CSV fixtures for testing (`tests/data/`).
+No real experimental data is included or distributed.

 ## License